zebrunner/carina/docs/automation/mobile.md

 ```

 ### Implementation of tests
 Carina framework uses TestNG for test organization.
-In general test represents manipulation with Page Objects and additional validations of UI events.
+In general, test represents manipulation with Page Objects and additional validations of UI events.
 Here is sample test implementation:

 ```
 public class SampleTest extends AbstractTest {